nlesc-sherlock/Sherlock/topics/deeplearning4computervision.md

 #Deep learning for computer vision tasks

 Deep Machine Learning has been declared the new frontier in artificial intelligence research in 2010, [I. Arel et al, "Research frontier: Deep machine learning- a new frontier in artificial intelligence research "](http://web.eecs.utk.edu/~itamar/Papers/CIM2010.pdf).
+It is important that in NLeSc we have knowledge and experience with the latest research in data analytics, where deep learning is currently the trend.

 ## Convolutional Neural Networks
 The Convolutional Neural Networks (CNN) are a type of deep learning networks, [Y. Bengio, "Learning deep archiechures for AI"](http://www.iro.umontreal.ca/~bengioy/papers/ftml.pdf).
 CNNs are a family of multi-layer neural networks particularly designed for use on two-dimensional data, such as images.
 For a quick introduction to CNNs, please refer to section 2.3 of the [“Large-scale Computer Vision” overview](https://nlesc.sharepoint.com/sites/mlpr/Shared%20Documents/overview.pdf).
 For a more elaborate introduction, please refer to the online book [“Neural Networks and Deep Learning”](http://neuralnetworksanddeeplearning.com/index.html) and to the vast resources on [deeplearning.net](http://deaplearning.net).

 For a flavor of what CNNs can achieve in image classification, try this very interesting [online demo](http://demo.caffe.berkeleyvision.org/).

-It is important that in NLeSc we have knowledge and experience with the latest research in data analytics, where deep learning is currently the trend.
+## Sherlock
 In the context of project Sherlock we look at some of the questions asked by the digital forensic investigators, for example: *“Can we automatically and quickly find a (red) Ferrari in the images on a suspect’s disk?”*, *“Can we automatically and quickly find the persons (identity/ age/ gender) in the image data?”*, etc. Tacking such questions, which are image classification tasks, with deep learning seems very promising.

 ## Targets